sh1ggy/sh1ggy-web/posts/1HackQ.md

 \
 The Hack Quarantine was focussed on creating something that would help combat issues the quarantine had caused the world within a **3 week** timeframe.
 We decided to make a COVID Toolkit including a country statistics, hand-washing timer and FAQ section.

 This second hackathon acted as more of a reaffirmation of the things that I learnt in the first hackathon as well as something to do during the quarantine period.
-The end product was more refined than the first hackathon as the format was much simpler since everyone in my team of three had a role to play.
+The end product was more refined than the first hackathon as the format was much simpler since everyone in my team of three had a role to play, creating each of the features we were assigned to.
+The app itself did not take much time to create as we delegated the tasks of each respective feature to a team member most comfortable with the feature.

 ## Skills Learnt
- - **Android Studio**: The FAQ section and timer (with I gained a lot of confidence learning Android Studio as the environment was much more relaxed than in the previous hackathon.
-My main tasks handled layout and a timer feature.
+ - **Android Studio**: I created the FAQ section and timer with which I gained a lot of confidence in the learning process for Android Studio as the environment was much more relaxed than in the previous hackathon.

- - **GitHub**: The GitHub collaboration was much more involved with us making proper commits, managing branches and resolving merge conflicts which did challenge our knowledge.
+ - **GitHub**: The GitHub collaboration was much more involved with us making proper commits, managing branches and resolving merge conflicts which did challenge our knowledge of the versioning software.

 ## Conclusion
 This experience led me to pursue mobile app development more, picking it as my minor in university.
-There wasn't much challenge in my role in this hackathon and so I feel as though it was more of a springboard than something to challenge me like the previous hackathon did.
+There wasn't much challenge in my role in this hackathon and so I feel as though it was more of a springboard rather than something to challenge me like the previous hackathon did.

 ## Application Feature Screenshots
 ![](/blog/HackQ/timer.png)